Zhustas/Projects/Learning words/README.md

 # Learning words
 Helps you to learn words.

+# Programming language
+I made this program using C#.

 ## How to use
 Enter words separating them by space.
 When you are done entering words or added new words, click "Atnaujinti".